 #2: Invite People You Know to Follow Your Business

-On Instagram, Twitter, and Pinterest, you can connect with customers, vendors, and other acquaintances by merely following their profile.
+On Instagram, Twitter, and Pinterest, you can connect with customers, vendors, and other acquaintances by merely following their profiles.
 Based on the user’s settings, they will receive a notification that you have followed them that includes a link to your profile.
 If that user chooses, they can click through to your profile and follow you back.

 On Facebook, you can invite friends from your personal profile to like your Facebook business page.
 From your Facebook business page, click on the three dots and select the Invite Friends option.

 This will send a notification to selected friends to visit and like your Facebook business page.

 On LinkedIn, you can invite 1st-degree connections from your personal profile to follow your LinkedIn company page.
 From your LinkedIn company page, look under the Admin Tools menu and click on Invite Connections.

 This will send a connection request to them to visit and follow your LinkedIn company page.